-PROMPT FROM LIST AND WRITE IN TOTAL WEEKS ALL SPELLS OFF WORK holiday: paid holiday: unpaid not working because of school holidays caring for someone who is ill deputising for housewife resuming duties as housewife stopped work upon marriage or for honeymoon for childbirth retirement taking up or resuming full-time study other (specify) off work, reason not known, or reason not given total weeks working
+PROMPT FROM LIST AND WRITE IN TOTAL WEEKS ALL SPELLS OFF WORK sickness or injury disability or handicap holiday: paid holiday: unpaid not working because of school holidays caring for someone who is ill deputising for housewife resuming duties as housewife stopped work upon marriage or for honeymoon for childbirth retirement taking up or resuming full-time study other (specify)

+off work, reason not known, or reason not given

 (a) CHECK.
 So you had weeks not working altogether in the past 12 months?

-WRITE IN total weeks not working
+WRITE IN NUMBER total weeks not working total weeks working